szczyglis-dev/py-gpt/README.md

 - `Number of notepads`: Number of notepad tabs.
 Restart of the application is required for this option to take effect.

-- `Store attachments in the workdir upload directory`: Enable to store a local copy of uploaded attachments for future use.
-Default: True

-- `Store images, capture and upload in data directory`: Enable to store everything in single data directory.
-Default: False

 - `Lock incompatible modes`: If enabled, the app will create a new context when switched to an incompatible mode within an existing context.

 - `Show tray icon`: Show/hide tray icon.
 Tray icon provides additional features like "Ask with screenshot" or "Open notepad".
 Restart of the application is required for this option to take effect.
 Default: True.